mesubash/Quiz-App/README.md

 ## Database Schema

-The database schema is defined in schema.sql.
+The database schema is defined in `schema.sql`.
 Below are the key tables:

 - **users**: Stores user accounts and credentials.
 - **quizzes**: Stores quiz metadata.